What is forest preschool?

 Firstly, keep in mind that the origin of all outdoor, nature-based learning begins with Indigenous people.
 Our ancestors understood that people are reliant on and part of the natural world, and that our very existence is tied to our relationship with nature.
 There is much more to say about Indigenous teachings that honor the land as teacher.
 Most people know little about Indigenous perspectives, past and present.
 This is an important acknowledgement to frame any discussion about outdoor learning.

-Most often when people use the term forest preschool, they are referring to fully immersive outdoor programs for young children.
+Often when people use the term forest preschool, they are referring to fully immersive outdoor programs for young children (approximately ages 2-5 years old).
 'Immersive' refers to programming that is solely outdoors.
 Children play and learn usually (but not necessarily!) in a forest.
-Scholars attribute this model of outdoor learning to Scandinavian regions of Europe in the latter part of the 20th century.
+Scholars attribute this model of outdoor learning to Scandinavian regions of Europe in the second half of the 20th century.

 Frederich Frobel, considered the 'Father of Kindergarten', inspired some of the first European outdoor early learning programs documented in the 1950's in Denmark.
 These are also referred to as 'forest kindergarten' programs.
 Goesta Frohm developed 'rain or shine' schools ('I Ur och Skur') in the 1950's as well, which eventually became a formalized approach to forest school in Sweden, recognized in 1985.
 Outdoor programs such as German 'waldkindergarten' and 'waldkitas' and 'nature kindergartens' in the United Kingdom also emerged in mid-century.
 They, too, became officially recognized as a form of child care in the late twentieth century.